 Methotrexate is a type of chemotherapy.
-It is a treatment for various types of cancer.
-It's brand name is Matrex.
+It's a treatment for a number of different types of cancer.

 How you have methotrexate